fredrivett/fredrivett.com/_posts/2021-07-14-time-flies.md

 ---
 title: Time flies
+description: They say time flies when you're having fun, and it's true.
 date: 2021-07-14 08:00 UTC
 tags:
 ---

 They say time flies when you're having fun, and it's true.